Nautilus-Research/reactor/README.md

  - Extremely scalable
  - Super performant

-#4 We handle everything for you:
+#4 We handle everything for you (databases are automatically generated for you at startup):

-- Configuration
+- Configuration (easily define configuration & initial values in code)
 - State
-- Logging
-- Alerts
+- Logging (from on-premises to cloud, a better implementation than you have ever seen before)
+- Alerts (track the health of ALL your services from day 1)
 - AI & ML driven multi-threading solution to improve performance beyond what is possible with vanilla multi-threading for most workloads.

 This is a solid, stable solution that has been undergoing extensive testing for months.
 This is designed for startups building products, who want to focus on building their product & not worry about Infrastructure code.

-Shave months of development effort, be productive on day 1!
+Shave months of development effort, and be productive on day 1!
+We want to be accessible to ALL.
+Licensing terms are very flexible and realistic to handle everything from one-person teams to large enterprises and everything in between.

-Contact us to get a license + some source code + components to start building your product today!
+Contact us to get a license + some source code + components and start building your product today!

 sales at nautilus2k dot com